music-suite/music-suite/docs/src/User-Guide.md

 ## Ambitus

-The @[Ambitus] type represents a *range* of pitches.
+The [Ambitus][ref-Ambitus] type represents a *range* of pitches.
 We can think of an ambitus as an interval with a starting point, or (equivalently) as a pair of pitches.

 > Note: For pitch, we use *ambitus* instead of the ambigous *range* or *interval*.